-The Council currently consists of 11 members appointed by the Minister of Enterprise and Advanced Education, including a chair and 10 members with expertise in the post-secondary system.
+The Council currently consists of 11 members appointed by the Minister of Advanced Education, including a chair and 10 members with expertise in the post-secondary system.
 The normal term of office for members is three years, and members may be reappointed.
-Biographical information about the members is available on Council's website a http://www.caqc.gov.ab.ca/about-the-council/council-membership.aspx.
+Biographical information about the members is available on Council's website a http://cagc.alberta.ca/members/cagc-members/.